awesomemotive/easy-digital-downloads/CONTRIBUTING.md

 * Make the changes to your forked repository
   * Ensure you stick to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards)
 * When committing, reference your issue (if present) and include a note about the fix
+* If possible, and if applicable, please also add/update unit tests for your changes
 * Push the changes to your fork and submit a pull request to the 'master' branch of the EDD repository

 ## Code Documentation